midtown-ai/www/docs/glossary/b.md

  See also [B], [Binary Cross-Entropy Loss Function], [Classification], [Multiclass Classification], [Support Vector Machine]

-## Binary Cross-Entropy Loss Function
+## Binary Cross-Entropy (BCE) Loss Function
-## BCE Loss Function

- If you are training a [binary classifier], a [multi-label classification, or a [regression], chances are you are using binary cross-entropy / log loss as your [loss function].
+ If you are training a [binary classifier], a [multi-label classification], or a [regression], chances are you are using binary cross-entropy / log loss as your [loss function].

 ```
 cross-entropy loss = c = sum(0, n, Pi * log (1/Qi)